-We first told you about allegations against Officer Meekos Evans in February.
+We first told you about allegations against Officer Meekose Evans in February.

 Now the case has moved from investigators to the courtroom.

-Investigators say Officer Meekos Evans pulled over a 30-year-old woman at East Wind drive and Raines Road in Whitehaven for a minor traffic violation February 11th.
+Investigators say Officer Meekose Evans pulled over a 30-year-old woman at East Wind drive and Raines Road in Whitehaven for a minor traffic violation February 11th.

 When she told him she didn’t have a driver’s license, she says he turned the traffic stop into an unwanted sexual encounter.